 The amount of Title IV aid which must be returned is based on the percentage of unearned aid.
 That percentage is computed by subtracting the earned aid percentage from 100%.
 If a student did not receive all of the funds that they earned, they may be due a post-withdrawal disbursement.
 If the calculation determines that a student is due a post-withdrawal disbursement, the school must obtain the student's permission to disburse any loan funds.
-Furthermore, the school may keep all or a portion of grant funds to pay for any tuition, fees and room and board charges that are due.
+Furthermore, the school may keep all or a portion of grant funds to pay for any tuition, fees, and room and board charges that are due.

-The University is required to return the lesser of the unearned aid percentage applied to institutional charges or the unearned aid percentage applied to the total Title IV aid received within 45 days of the date of determination of the withdrawal.
+The University is required to return the lesser of the unearned aid percentage applied to institutional charges or the unearned aid percentage applied to the total.
+Title IC aid received within 45 days of the date of determination of the withdrawal.
 Unearned aid will be returned to the aid programs in the following order:

 The student is required to pay the difference between the amount of unearned aid and the amount returned by the University.
 If the student's portion of the unearned aid includes federal grants, they are only required to return the grant amount that exceeds 50% of the original amount received for that semester.
-If the amount the student owes is less than $50, then no payment is required.
+If the amount the student owes is less than %50, then no payment is required.
 Federal regulations allow schools to charge a student for any amount paid on the student's behalf.
 TAMIU will return grant funds on the student's behalf and bill the student accordingly.
 The student's share of loan funds to be returned may be repaid in accordance with the terms of the master promissory note.

 Financial Aid Overpayments and Loss of Eligibility for Title IV Aid